JadavAnand-dev/Apparel-Recommendation/README.md

-# Apparel-Recommendation

-Amazon-Apparel-Recommendation-system
+# Amazon-Apparel-Recommendation-system

 Recommending similar apparel items/products in ecommerce based on Text and Image Features.

 Business objective

 Recommending similar apparel items to user.
 Its estimated that amazon's 35% revenue is generated using product recommendations.

 Approach

 We have two approaches here,

-Content based recommendation: As its name suggests, we do content based recommendation, means its based on tittle text,Description text, images.
+Content based recommendation: As its name suggests, we do content based recommendation, means its based on tittle text,Description text, images.(we use it here)

 Collobarative filtering based recommendation: This recommendations are done based on the behaviour of the user.A small example can be seen,